doherty100/azuresandbox/terraform-azurerm-vnet-shared/README.md

 * All [Prerequisites](../README.md#Prerequisites) must be completed.
   * The Azure subscription owner must create a service principal with a *Contributor* Azure RBAC role assignment in advance.
   * The *appId* and *password* of the service principal must be known.
-  * The sample user must also have a *Contributor* Azure RBAC role assignment on the Azure subscription.
+  * The sandbox user must also have a *Contributor* Azure RBAC role assignment on the Azure subscription.
 * Complete the steps in [Configure client environment](../README.md#configure-client-environment).
   * Verify you can start a new Bash terminal session
   * Verify the Azure CLI is installed by running `az --version`
   * Verify PowerShell Core is installed by running `pwsh --version`
-  * Verify you have cloned a copy of the GitHub repo with the latest release of the sample code.
+  * Verify you have cloned a copy of the GitHub repo with the latest release of the source code.

 ## Getting started

-This section describes how to provision this sample using default settings.
+This section describes how to provision this configuration using default settings.

 * Open a Bash terminal in your client environment.
 * Change the working directory to `~/azurequickstarts/terraform-azurerm-vnet-shared`.
 * Run `az logout` and `az account clear` to reset the user credentials used by Azure CLI.
-* Run `az login` and sign in using the identity you intend to use for the samples.
+* Run `az login` and sign in using the identity you intend to use for the configurations.
-* Run `az account list -o table` and copy the *Subscription Id* to be used for the samples.
+* Run `az account list -o table` and copy the *Subscription Id* to be used for the configurations.
 * Run `az account set -s 00000000-0000-0000-0000-000000000000` using the *Subscription Id* from the previous step to set the default subscription.
 * Run `./bootstrap.sh` using the default settings or your own custom settings.
   * When prompted for *arm_client_id*, use the *appId* for the service principal created by the subscription owner.